18th Century

 Dimensions: 22 ½” H x 30 ⅞” W x 2 ¼” D

-Portuguese 18th century assemblage painting of Christ, likely an architectural fragment or retablo that would have hung in a church.
-Constructed of thick, wood panels the central vignette features the risen Jesus with right arm outstretched to gesture with three-fingers (for the Holy Trinity) while his left hand holds a red banner against a pastel corona in the background.
+Portuguese 18th century assemblage painting of the Resurrection of Christ, likely an architectural fragment or retablo that would have hung in a church.
+Constructed of thick wood panels the central vignette features the risen Jesus with right arm outstretched to gesture with three-fingers (for the Holy Trinity) while his left hand holds a red banner against a pastel corona in the background.
 Four soldiers in the foreground regard him expressing a range of emotions from grief to shock.
-Flanking the middle scene are two narrow panels entirely handpainted with exquisite geometric designs in more bold saturations of color, resembling Moorish tiles, all outlined in gold gilt.
-Currently the work is strung with picture wire on the back to hang.
+Flanking the middle scene are two narrow panels entirely hand-painted with exquisite geometric designs in more bold saturations of color, resembling Moorish tiles, all outlined in gold gilt.
+Currently the panel is strung with picture wire on the back to hang.
 Please view the detailed images to see the current condition of this incredible work.

 • Framed Set of 18th Century Portuguese Tiles